dcsil/TemporAI/team/mohamed_sbeinati.md

 Mohamed is a fourth-year CS student at U of T (Entrepreneurship stream).
 He splits his time between building full-stack apps and running a fragrance business in Toronto.
 He enjoys shipping useful things, some of his projects include **QuickSell** (Vision + eBay to speed up listings) and **Touchlink** (a CSC490 prototype where holding hands lights an LED display).
 He values clear ownership, fast feedback, and keeping solutions simple.

-Outside of tech, Mohamed unwinds by baking, cooking for his roommates, learning French, hunting for late-night movie screenings in Toronto, and trying to keep a semi-regular gym routine.
+Outside of tech, Mohamed unwinds by baking, learning French, hunting for late-night movie screenings in Toronto, trying to keep a semi-regular gym routine and getting outdoors for skiing, winter camping, and trips to remote places.

 ## Strengths
 - Strong mix of technical + entrepreneurial experience